GoodTalk Series

 Overview

-Goodself is a consumer health platform designed to replace fragmented patient education and unreliable social media with structured, trustworthy experiences.
+Goodself is a consumer health app replacing fragmented patient education with expert-led content.

 Role & Duration